renderpci/dedalo/docs/config/config.md

 ```

 !!! note "Thesaurus dependencies"
     Some tld has a thesaurus dependency, if you want to use a `tch` Dédalo installation will need to create the `material`, `technique`, or `objects` hierarchies.
 This hierarchies are not included into the main tld, because the hierarchies need to be activate and created by the users.
+[See the table of dependencies](thesaurus_dependeces.md#dependencies).

 !!! note "Applying changes in DEDALO_PREFIX_TIPOS"
     Any change in `DEDALO_PREFIX_TIPOS` will need a update of the ontology, this changes are not directly applied.
 Dédalo needs to get the ontology tld and install it, to do that update the ontology in [maintenance](../management/maintenace_status.md) control panel.